AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/templates.md

 ---
 Create Projects from Visual Studio
 ----------------------------------
-You can use built-in Visual Studio templates to create Bellatrix test projects.
+You can use built-in Visual Studio templates to create BELLATRIX test projects.
-From **File -> New -> Project** you can find all Bellatrix projects too
+From **File -> New -> Project** you can find all BELLATRIX projects too

 ![Create New Project Visual Studio](images/create-new-project-visual-studio.png)